-Direct research expenditures (contrasted with awards as discussed in the next section) totaled \$4.4 billion in 2012-13, a 2% decrease from the prior year.
+Direct research expenditures (contrasted with awards as discussed in the next section) totaled \$4 billion in 2013-14, a 3% decrease from the prior year.
 Federal, State, and private sources are major providers of UC research funding.
-Federal agencies are the largest source of support for research, accounting for about half of all University research expenditures in 2012-13.
-Display VII-3 shows direct research expenditures by fund source for 2012-13, and Display VII-4 shows growth over time among the major providers.
-Display VII-5 presents trend data about research expenditures in the various disciplines.
+Federal agencies are the largest source of support for research, accounting for over half of all University research expenditures in 2013-14.
+Display VII-3 shows direct research expenditures by fund source for 2013-14.